owncloud/ocis/ocis/migration.md

 <div class="editpage">

 #### FAQ
 _Feel free to add your question as a PR to this document using the link at the top of this page!_

 </div>

 <div style="break-after: page"></div>

-### Stage 3: introduce oCIS interally
+### Stage 3: introduce oCIS internally

 Before letting oCIS handle end user requests we will first make it available in the internal network.
 By subsequently adding services we can add functionality and verify the services work as intended.

 Start oCIS backend and make read only tests on existing data using the `owncloudsql` storage driver which will read (and write)
-- blobs from the same data directory layout as in ownCloud 10
+- blobs from the same datadirectory layout as in ownCloud 10
 - metadata from the ownCloud 10 database:
 The oCIS share manager will read share information from the ownCloud database using an `owncloud` driver as well.

 <div class="editpage">